 AutoChef is available on the front two induction burners on the 800 Series.

 AutoChef keeps your pan at a certain heat level without needing to adjust it up and down manually.
 This feature only works for frying, not boiling.
-There are special Bosch pans you can buy in three different sizes (small, medium and large) and these work best when using the AutoChef function.
+There are special Bosch pans you can buy in three different sizes.
+They come in small, medium and large.
+And these work best when using the AutoChef function.
 You can use your own pan but the settings provided in the user manual are optimal for the Bosch pans.

 When using AutoChef there are four heat levels: minimum, low, medium and max.